lockstockandbarrel/earth/docs/bom_ext.md

 which are supposed to require with a BOM character to distinguish them from ASCII files.

-## BOM as it regards Fortran source files

 Determining whether a text is encoded in UTF-8, UTF-16, or UTF-32, especially without explicit metadata, often relies on analyzing the byte sequence for patterns specific to each encoding.